minprog/programming-1/10 Lectures/03 Week 1 Wednesday/20 Wednesday.md

 ## Announcements and Demos

 * Devices like Google Glass come with an API, an _application programming interface_, that allow developers to write software for it.
-For Final Projects, we’ll do what we can to hook you up with loaner hardware so that if you’re interested in writing, say, an Android or iOS app, you’ll have a test device.
+For Final Projects, we'll do what we can to hook you up with loaner hardware so that if you're interested in writing, say, an Android or iOS app, you'll have a test device.

 * Another such device that comes with an API is Leap Motion.
 Check out [this video][1] to see how it allows you to control your computer with 3D gestures.